Seneca-ICTOER/OPS345/docs/Assignments/assignment2.md

 To save the changes choose **Apply** at the bottom of the page.
 It will take a few minutes for **Elastic Beanstalk** to update the environment.

 Navigate to your Wordpress main page by clicking on the link provided in the Elastic Beanstalk **Environment Overview**.

+Login to [My.Custom.Domain](https://mycustomdomain.senecapolytechnic.ca/).
+Repeat the steps from lab 4 to add a record, with the following information:
+- Name: **a2**
+- Type: **CNAME Record**
+- Value: **Your elastic beanstalk application URL** ie **wordpress-env.eba-pehkxxfr.us-east-1.elasticbeanstalk.com**
+- Course: **OPS345**
+- Description: **CNAME record for Elastic Beanstalk Wordpress Application**

+Try navigating to **a2.username.mystudentproject.ca** where **username** is your username.
+You should see your wordpress site.
+You may need to wait a few minutes for the CNAME record to propagate.
+You can use the [Google Admin ToolBox](https://toolbox.googleapps.com/apps/dig/#A/) to verify it is working.

 ### Blog Posts: